 The HIM and FLIM-predicted fractional contributions did not correlate overall (Fig. 3.4-3.5).
 Pyoverdine and NADH FLIM predictions contradicted with that of HIM.
 FLIM predicted large contributions from pyoverdine, while HIM predicted larger contributions from NADH in the same samples.
 The spectral phasor positions of pyoverdine and free NADH are close, likely contributing to the discordance between HIM and FLIM predictions.
 In addition, the fluorescence lifetime of pyoverdine (4 ns) and enzyme-bound NADH (reported to range from 1.7-9 ns (19, 23)) could overlap depending on local conditions.
 In contrast, reduced pyocyanin had a distinct HIM spectral phasor position and FLIM phasor fingerprint with a long fluorescence lifetime (>10 ns) (Fig. 3.2).
-We proceeded with the FLIM unmixing method to determine if pyocyanin fractional contributions shift throughout P. aeruginosa biofilms.
+We proceeded with the FLIM unmixing method to determine if pyocyanin fractional contributions shifted throughout P. aeruginosa biofilms.